About Retreat Realty

 Who is John Haynes?

 John’s excellent knowledge of real estate, planning and design caters specifically to clients of Retreat Realty.
-Given the nature of this subject, discretion is necessary and a special skill set is crucial.
+He can introduce you to experts in the fields of alternative energy, green building, animal husbandry, security measures, communications, etc. Given the nature of this subject, discretion is necessary and a special skill set is crucial.
 With such an investment, one must operate with the highest level of integrity.
 Read the testimonials and if you’d like to see dozens of full length testimonial letters, let us know.
 We also note that John is a broker affiliate with Keller Williams Professionals of Asheville, NC.
+With over 500 Keller Williams agents in the Asheville market, John is a consistent performer having been named “Top Producer” for the years 2019, 2020 and 2021.

 We most often operate as Buyer’s Agents, screening properties and showing only those that are most relative to your need and budget.
 However, we also list properties for sale and in such cases will operate as a Dual Agent.
 If that sounds confusing, you can learn more about Agency Relationships by visiting the NC Real Estate Commission website by clicking here.
 In a nutshell, until we have established how we will represent you, don’t tell us anything you wouldn’t want a seller to know.